t-erickuo/notchandemo/README.md

 python test/session/cli.py
 ```

-you will create a storage account.
+you will be prompted to select running with LRP or not and which compute CRUD operation to execute.
 The log spew will include a "registering for notifications for \<some guid\>".
 By posting a message with said guid as the id, you will mark the operation as completed.
 You can use the script `complete.sh` to send the push notification (it takes a single argument, which is the id to mark as completed)

+Note: Log level can be set to DEBUG for more information in cli.py